 The existing Mote Park Leisure Centre is over 50 years old.
 It is becoming increasingly expensive to maintain and detracts from the Council's net zero carbon emissions objective.
 Modelling presented in February 2023 indicated that the optimum time for a replacement, or at the very least a significantly refurbishment, would be towards the end of the extension period for the existing leisure contract (which is subject to a separate report on this agenda).
 It was reported in February 2023 that projected capital costs for a new build leisure centre would be in the region of £40 million.
 A Passivhaus centre or more sophisticated design would cost in excess of £50m.
-Owing to the complexity of a major refurbishment, the capital costs arising would be at least £35 million, ie not significantly less than the cost of a complete replacement.
+Owing to the complexity of a major refurbishment, the capital costs of a complete replacement.